Find out what kind of housing you are eligible for as a student at Liberty University.

 You must complete Financial Check-In prior to occupancy and agree to the terms and policies outlined in the On-Campus Housing Contract.

 Liberty University requires all unmarried students under 21 years old to live on campus.
 On-campus residents must be currently enrolled in a residential program and attending classes on campus.

-Students who are 25 or older (at any time during the semester) or are married are not permitted to live on campus, with one exception.
-Students ages 25-30 may be eligible to live in our Independent & Graduate Housing program.
+Students who are 25 or older (at any time during the semester) or are married are not permitted to live on campus.
 All rooms are assigned on a first-come, first-served basis.

 On-Campus Living Disclaimer – Click to View